amrit110/safe_problem/README.md

-* One way to trace the path of the beam is to create a path along the direction of the beam and check each grid cell if a mirror exists and change direction according to mirror orientation.
+* One way to trace the path of the beam is to create a path along the direction of the beam and check each grid cell if a mirror exists and change direction according to the mirror orientation.
 However in the worst case, this could mean checking every single grid cell, and hence (`O(M * N)` runtime complexity, where `M` and `N` are the number of rows and columns).